awsm0/instapy-docs/How_Tos/How_to_Raspberry.md

 ## Install GeckoDriver
 The latest versions of InstaPy automatically install geckodriver.
 If running an older InstaPy version (pre-0.6.0), read on:
+(This doesnt seem to work, ive installed the latest version and had to follow this gecko installation to get it to work)

 _GeckoDriver releases can be found in:_ https://github.com/mozilla/geckodriver/releases.
 The latest ARM release as of 2019-08-16 is v0.23.